Brackets (Parentheses)

 The parentheses group 3 and 2 together, and 6 and 4 together, so they get done first:

-Without the parentheses the multiplication would be done first:
+Without the parentheses the multiplication is done first:

-When you do more complicated grouping it is good to use different types of brackets:
+With more complicated grouping we can use different types of brackets:

 Example: [(3 + 2) × (6 - 4) + 2] × 4

-The parentheses group 3 and 2 together, and 6 and 4 together, and the square brackets tell you to do all the calculations inside them before multiplying by 4:
+The parentheses group 3 and 2 together, and 6 and 4 together, and the square brackets tell us to do all the calculations inside them before multiplying by 4:

 Curly Brackets